shankar4/Functional-Model/SystemC Installation Notes.md

 1. Copy 'helloSystemC' and give it the name of 'fullAdder.'
 This should copy the whole set of paths etc.

-**Updating to Version 18 Ubuntu caused something to break** Error message: some jar files are missing.
+**Updating to Version 18 Ubuntu caused something to break** Error message: some jar files are missingin in Eclipse, not SystemC.
 I think the best option is to uninstall eclipse and install again under /usr/local as was suggested above.
 I guess I will have to do that.

 To unistall, [steps](https://www.wikihow.com/Uninstall-Ubuntu-Software):